Kaiserbald0/serverless-event-sourcing/README.md

 # serverless-event-sourcing

-This is a experiment to try a simple serverless event sourcing API on AWS using Mongo as DB.
+This is a experiment to try a simple serverless event sourcing API on AWS using Mongo as DB with a RemixJs frontend

 The stack is managed using [SST](https://sst.dev/guide.html)